Do you love sitting behind the wheel? Would you like to drive for money?

 But remember, if you buy your own van then you have to factor into your outgoings the cost of maintenance, servicing, road tax and everything else.
 Typically, a courier van will have to be serviced around every six to eight weeks because of the high mileage it is doing.

-In larger cities it may be more worthwhile to courier using a bicycle or motorbike, which would mean less heavy items to carry, not travelling as far, and a certain fitness level required!
+In larger cities it may be worthwhile to courier using a bicycle or motorbike, which would mean lighter loads, less travel, and a certain level of fitness required!
 If this sounds more enjoyable to you, we’ve got a whole article on being a two-wheel courier!
 In fact, there is a general shortage of motorcycle couriers, particularly in south-east England.

 You’ll also need a mobile phone.
 Make sure you have one of the best mobile phone deals that offers a large amount of free calls per month.
 This will cover all your business call costs.

 To help you work out tax claims, it can be easier to have a separate phone for business use.
-Try Carphone Warehouse for some great offers, including free games consoles, laptops and more with pay monthly deals.
+Try Carphone Warehouse for some great offers.

 Step 2: Insurance

 As with most self-employed jobs, insurance is important.
-You must have it to cover yourself, your vehicle and the goods you are carrying for others.
+It needs to cover yourself, your vehicle and the goods you are carrying for others.

-Vehicle insurance is a legal requirement on the road, but when you’re getting quotes you must tell the companies your insurance is needed for courier use (not business use).
+Vehicle insurance is a legal requirement on the road, but when looking for a quote you need to make sure that the insurance is tailored for couriers.
 This way, your policy will cover both your vehicle and the goods that you’re carrying for others.

 Don’t confuse courier insurance with haulage insurance.
 It is generally taken that haulers drive a long way to deliver a single load while couriers do multiple drop offs but different insurance companies have different definitions.
 Make sure, therefore, that you and your insurance company are on the same page when it comes to your job title.
 Even if you take out the wrong cover by accident, your policy could be invalidated.